 Program overview

-The Infant & Early Child Mental Health (IMH) program is a graduate certificate offered by Seneca College, designed to equip students with the essential knowledge and skills to specialize in infant and early childhood mental health.
-This program spans two semesters (8 months) and is delivered in a hybrid format, combining online and in-person coursework.
-Students will delve into critical topics such as family dynamics, attachment, brain development, health promotion, and trauma, all aimed at enhancing mental health outcomes for young families.
-The program emphasizes practical skills, including effective communication with families and advanced assessment techniques, ensuring graduates are well-prepared for their future careers in this vital field.
+The Infant & Early Child Mental Health (IMH) program is a comprehensive eight-month graduate certificate designed to equip students with the essential knowledge and skills to specialize in infant and early childhood mental health.
+This program aims to enhance professional opportunities while focusing on improving mental health outcomes for young children.
+Students will engage in coursework that covers critical topics such as family dynamics, attachment, brain development, health promotion, and trauma.
+The program emphasizes understanding risk and protective factors, which are vital for supporting young families and fostering positive mental health.

 Program structure

-- Field Placement: An unpaid field placement in the second semester allows students to apply their classroom knowledge in real-world settings.
+• Field placement in the second semester, allowing students to apply their skills in real-world settings.

 Featured Experiences